P.G.D.T. A.R.A.D. A.I.D.T.A. A.I.S.T.D. C.D.E.

 BA hons RAD RTS AISTD

 Fiona gained a first class honours degree at Laban after training at Danscentre in Aberdeen.
 She teaches Ballet, Contemporary & Modern and has spent some time teaching in Melbourne, Australia before coming back to teach in Stirling.
-She is also an external assessor for SQA dance courses and delivers our SQA Higher and NC dance courses.
+Fiona is our Vocational Ballet Manager and is also an external assessor for SQA dance courses and delivers our SQA Higher and NC dance courses.
 Fiona is also a Level 1 qualified Zumba instructor as well as a tutor and assessor for Dance Leadership Award validated by Sports Leaders UK.

 She enjoyed a placement as a dancer with Scottish Dance Theatre and has choreographed works for has worked as dancer and choreographer for Aberdeen International Youth Festival appearing as Dancer and choreographer - ‘For A That’ -Burns piece.
 Fiona also teaches at Broughton High Schools, specialist full time Dance Academy.

 HND professional Dance

 Anna studied Professional dance at Dance for All in Edinburgh where she graduated with HND and studied DDE ISTD Modern.

 She also is a level gymnastic coach and teaches our tricks and Tumbles classes, ensuring that our dancers work safely to increase their flexibility and tumbling skills.

 Sally Ann Cross